AnilDeshpande/VitalsApp/README.md

  The has been written using the MVVM architecture using Simple Java.
  Hilt has been used for Dependency Injection MainActivity hosts Two Fragments -
-    -MainFragment shows just the first info with four buttons.
+    - MainFragment shows just the first info with four buttons.
 OnLick of any button new Fragment is loaded
     - VitalsInfoFragment shows the chart

- The applications tries to load the Vitals data from API call If the API call a success
+ The applications tries to load the Vitals data from API call If the API call is a success
     - The the response is cached in SharedPreference (I could I have used database but there is no id in response)
     - The it is rendered
     - Till it is rendered you will see progress bar